FindMySchool LogoFindMySchool

 Teaching is traditional and subject-specialist.
 In the 2022 inspection, Ofsted noted that teachers have "expert subject knowledge" and present information with clarity.
 Lessons are orderly, with a strong focus on "The Ripley Learner"—a framework that encourages resilience and active participation.

-Unusually, all students study a language (French or Spanish) in depth, and the uptake for the EBacc suite of subjects is high.
+Unusually, all students study a language (French or Spanish) in depth, though current EBacc entry is more selective at 23.9%.
 The school also maintains a strong commitment to the arts and technology, resisting the trend to marginalise these subjects.
 The farm is used as a living classroom for biology and environmental science, giving abstract concepts a concrete reality.

 Quality of Education